the puzzle

 the puzzle – an impossible task

-The Tetris like puzzle design dilemma was further complicated with heritage and planning guideline layout challenges.
+The Tetris-like design dilemma was further complicated by heritage and planning-guideline constraints.

 Wooden cabinets and chair in architecturally designed house extension.